10 Best Payment Apps of 2022

-PayPal’s app lets you send or receive money directly from friends and family.
+PayPal’s app lets you send or receive money directly to and from friends and family.
 But if you’re planning to use your credit card to send money, be prepared for high fees.
 If you’re pooling money for a gift or splitting tips, PayPal also has a Money Pool that works with groups.

 |You can download PayPal for Android or iOS.||If your account is verified, you can send up to $60,000.
 There are other limits for instant transfers to debit cards.||There are no fees for sending money from your PayPal balance or bank accounts.
 However, there’s a 2.90% fee plus a fixed fee for sending money via credit card.|